TeleSign/ruby_telesign/README.md

 stubs mode
 =============
-If you're running this in a Rails app, there is a stubs mode Sintra app available.
+If you're running this in a Rails app, there is a stubs mode Sinatra app available.

 Enable it by setting ENV['TELESIGN_STUBBED'] to something truthy.